A Visual Mining Approach to Improved Multiple-Instance Learning: Conclusions

 \section{Conclusions}

-The improvement of visual mining methods enhances the user experience by easing data understanding and allowing the user to imprint his or her knowledge into the process.
-In this paper we propose MILTree for visual data mining in multiple-instance learning scenarios using an intuitive two-level structure that is closely related to the MIL data structure.
-While supporting a visual understanding of the dataset, our approach also introduces visualization inspired instance selection methods that handle multiclass problems: the MILTree-SI selection method aims to uncover the most representative instances in both positive and negative bags, where negative bags could also have positive instances; MILTree-Med method uses a clustering algorithm to partition unlabeled instances in search to find positive and negative clusters to identify adequate instance prototypes.
+In this paper, we propose MILTree for visual data mining in multiple-instance learning scenarios using an intuitive two-level tree structure that resembles MIL data models.
+While visually supporting data understanding, our approach also handles multiclass problems: the MILTree-SI selection method aims to uncover the most representative instances in both positive and negative bags, where negative bags could also have positive instances; the MILTree-Med method uses a clustering algorithm to partition unlabeled instances in search of positive and negative clusters to identify adequate instance prototypes.

-We do not propose a new algorithm for MIL but a method for visual support in such tasks coupled with instance selection methods.
-Therefore, more than producing a better or comparable accuracy with respect to state-of-the-art methods, our MILTree-based techniques allow the user to take part in every step of the multiple-instance classification process such as data exploration, training sampling, model updating (both automatic and manual), as well as validating the classification model.
-The MILTree layout also allows to use color and point placement as guidelines to provide insight about the projected data supporting progressive understanding of the data sets while building and using classifiers.
+Besides producing comparable or better accuracy with respect to state-of-the-art methods, our MILTree-based techniques allow the user to take part in every step of the multiple-instance classification process, such as data exploration, sampling for training, model updating (both automatic and manual) and validating the classification model.

-The method can work adequately in data sets of various sizes and users have found positive aspects of the approach, as well as limitations, mainly related to interactive functions in the current prototype system.
+The method has been tested on datasets of various sizes, and users have found positive aspects of the approach, as well as limitations, mainly related to interactive functions in the current prototype system.

 Our methods and techniques combined are, to the best of our knowledge, the first complete set of visual tools to support MIL learning.